Minneapolis Hernia Mesh Injury Lawyers

 What Types of Hernia Mesh Products Have Failed?

 Various types of hernia mesh have been either recalled or removed from the market by the manufacturer due to high failure rates.
 When a hernia mesh fails, it is often due to migration or the body’s adverse reaction to materials used to make the mesh.
+Our local hernia mesh lawyers serving the Twin Cities’ area can help you determine the cause of your hernia mesh failure and your legal options.

-Some examples of recalled hernia mesh products include: C-QUR, Physiomesh, Composix Kugel Mesh, 3DMax, and PerFix Plug
+Some examples of recalled hernia mesh products include C-QUR, Physiomesh, Composix Kugel Mesh, 3DMax, and PerFix Plug

 My Hernia Mesh Implant Has Failed: What Should I Do?